 Although the Government planned to undertake some pilot projects in public schools to address the needs of children with learning difficulties, very little has happened due to the pressures caused by the refugee crisis.
 In a country of 4 million Lebanese people, there’s estimated to be as many as 1.6 million Syrian refugees.

-We’re starting a new two-year partnership project in Beirut with the Lebanese Society for Educational and Social Development (LSESD), which aims to help children with mental and physical challenges that affect their learning.
+The Lebanese Society for Educational and Social Development (LSESD), which aims to help children with mental and physical challenges that affect their learning.
 The work will be done through LSESD’s SKILD (Smart Kids with Individual Learning Differences) division, which is highly respected by the government.
 They established a National Awareness Day in 2013, with British Council assistance and support of the Ministry of Education, which has become an annual event with dinners, publicity and a week of training events.
 SKILD believes that if it can show the effectiveness of interventions and training of state school teachers, it will be able to attract international governmental support for its work.